 So What Happened to the Lions?

-Please check the website for open dates.
-They may vary with the summer heat and weather.
+(Please check the website for open dates.
+They may vary with the summer heat and weather.)

-While we were there, we got to see “Ozzie” the painting giraffe (the only giraffe in Nevada) and a few rescued birds that talked or whispered things to us if we asked them to.
+While we were there, we got to see “Ozzie” the painting giraffe (the only giraffe in Nevada), and a few rescued birds that talked or whispered things to us if we asked them to.
 Check the website for times when Ozzie is painting or for the lions feeding times because that’s when they will be most active.
 Lions are not known to be frisky creatures except when it comes to food!

 The Lion Habitat Ranch is a 501-c3 non-profit organization, so you can feel good knowing that your $25 entrance fee goes to the maintenance, care, and feeding of these beloved animals.
-Locals, don’t worry, they offer plenty of discounts for locals, military, children and seniors.
+Locals, don’t worry, they offer plenty of discounts for locals, military, children, and seniors.
 Everyone is required to sign a waiver before entering stating that you know these are large animals that can eat you when given the chance!
 So they want to make sure you know you need to be careful and will be responsible for your own behavior.
 Basically, you promise you will not try not to get eaten by the lions!

 Keith Evans and his wife started the organization after being booted from the MGM.
-They have a long and interesting history with the animals and working with shows on Vegas Strip as being animal-friendly and protective of their lions.
+They have a long and interesting history with the animals and working with shows on the Vegas Strip as being animal-friendly and protective of their lions.
 That’s why the lions let them into their pride so easily.
-They see each other as family and it shows when you see Keith and his staff around the ranch taking care of the animals.
+They see each other like family and it shows when you see Keith and his staff around the ranch taking care of the animals.